 Stress is a normal part of life and I have control over how I believe it affects me.
 I now choose to change my beliefs about the stress that I experience.
 It simply primes me for action and keeps me on alert for anything unexpected.
 By shifting my attitude, I’m able to think more clearly and be more open to my intuition and Divine guidance.

 Watch the accompanying video, 6 Simple Ways to Take Control of Stress.As a vision strategist, hypnotherapist, and speaker, Linda-Ann Stewart helps women entrepreneurs and small business owners who feel stuck, immobilized and overwhelmed to to get clear, focused and on the fast track to the next level of their business.
-If you'd like some help to reach your goals, apply for her complimentary "Clarify Your Vision" consultation at http://www.Linda-AnnStewart.com/coaching.shtml
+To achieve a 90-day goal more easily, sign up for her FREE comprehensive Strategic Vision blueprint at www.Linda-AnnStewart.com/setyourcourse.html.
+You can contact her at LAS@Linda-AnnStewart.com or 928-600-0452.